JlCln/quest-security-xss-basics-prevent/README.md

-Challenge for the [Basics] XSS prevent quest !
+Challenge for the [Basics] XSS prevent quest by Nebula 2024 student!